-An efficient material characterization before recycling can boost companies’ competitiveness, creating new business opportunities and innovative, more efficient ways of producing and consuming.
+Transitioning to a more circular economy and minimising waste is essential to develop a sustainable, low carbon, resource-efficient and competitive economy.
+An efficient material characterisation before recycling can boost companies’ competitiveness, creating new business opportunities and innovative, more efficient ways of producing and consuming.

-Current technology, does not allow the distinction and separation of different, individual materials within the same broad category (for example different types of polypropylene or polyethylene in the polyolefin category).
-In addition, current technology has serious limitations when dealing with small pieces or with black or heavy colored/filled plastics and does not provide any information on the composition of the recycled material.
+Current technology is unable to distinguish and separate mixed material flows (e.g. different types of polypropylene or polyethylene in the broader polyolefin category).
+In addition, current technology has major limitations when dealing with small pieces or with black or heavy coloured/filled plastics.
+Further, it does not provide any information on the composition of the recycled materials.

-XSpectra® is able to differentiate polymers with different composition and/or molecular weight and has therefore significant potential for improving the sorting technology and for making it more accurate and able to separate individual waste types rather than just broad categories of similar materials.
+XSpectra® is able to differentiate polymers with different composition and/or molecular weight.
+Thus, it has significant potential for improving the accuracy of sorting technology and enabling it to separate waste types.

-In addition XSpectra® can provide data and information on material nature and composition (for example content of flame retardants or other additives) which may be key in determining the optimal destination, use, dilution and processing of the recycled material in order to maximize its value.
+In addition, XSpectra® can provide data and information on material nature and composition (for example content of flame retardants or other additives) that may be key in maximising value to by determining the optimal destination, use, dilution, and processing of the recycled material.

-Xnext® is actively developing, in cooperation with other partners, a project that involves recycling WEEE ( Waste of Electric and Electronic Equipment), specifically, all kind of lamps.
+In cooperation with other partners, Xnext® is actively developing a project that involves recycling WEEE (Waste of Electric and Electronic Equipment), specifically, lamps.